andrewjpascual/Active-Directory/README.md

 <!-- Steps -->
 ## Steps Taken
-1. Set up 3 virtual machines.
-In this lab, I decided to utilize Vultr to setup and host my VMs.
-I have 3 VMs: Windows Domain Controller (ADDC01), Windows Test Server (TEST), and Ubuntu Splunk Server (SPLUNK).
+1. Virtual Machine Setup
+I deployed three virtual machines using Vultr to host and manage the lab environment.
+The VMs include:

+* ADDC01: A Windows Server configured as the Active Directory Domain Controller

+* TEST: A Windows-based test server

+* SPLUNK: An Ubuntu server running Splunk for SIEM purposes

-2. I then configured Active Directory Server on the ADDC01.
-I added a new user to the AD where the TEST server utilizes.
+2. On ADDC01, I installed and configured Active Directory Services.
+I also created a new user account in Active Directory, which the TEST server utilizes for authentication and access.

-3. On the Ubuntu Server, I set up Splunk as the receiving server for telemetry and alerts.
-The sending servers include the Domain Controller and test server.
-Once Splunk was configured on those servers, we were able to use the Splunk Dashboard to view aggregated log entries.
-Afterward, I configured alerts to detect any unrecognized IP addresses accessing the ADDC01 or TEST servers.
-I also setup a Slack channel to monitor these alerts and post them automatically as they come in.
+3. On the Ubuntu-based SPLUNK server, I installed and configured Splunk to act as the central receiver for telemetry and alert data.
+Both the Domain Controller (ADDC01) and test server (TEST) were set up as log senders.
+With the Splunk Dashboard, I was able to view and analyze aggregated log data from all sources.
+I then configured alerts to trigger on any unrecognized IP addresses attempting to access ADDC01 or TEST.
+These alerts are automatically forwarded to a dedicated Slack channel for real-time monitoring.

-4. Set up an automated workflow that consists of an alert from Splunk when detecting an unrecognized IP address to the Test server.
-Once completed, it will identify the user and create an alert within my Slack alerts channel.
-This will also send an automated email to the SOC Analyst and ask if they would like to disable the compromised Active Directory user account.
-If confirmed, then the user will be disabled through the Domain Controller and another automated alert will be sent to the Slack alerts channel specifying the exact account that has been disabled.
+4. I implemented an automated incident response workflow triggered by Splunk alerts for unrecognized IP access to the TEST server.
+Upon detection:
+* The system identifies the user account involved.
+* An alert is posted to the Slack monitoring channel.
+* An automated email is sent to the SOC Analyst, asking whether the associated Active Directory user should be disabled.
+* If the analyst confirms, the account is disabled via the Domain Controller.
+* A follow-up alert is posted in the Slack channel, detailing the specific user account that was disabled.

 <!-- Images -->
 ## Gallery Walkthrough